Hostdon/pleroma/docs/installation/gentoo_en.md

 ## Installation

 This guide will assume that you have administrative rights, either as root or a user with [sudo permissions](https://wiki.gentoo.org/wiki/Sudo).
 Lines that begin with `#` indicate that they should be run as the superuser.
-Lines using `$` should be run as the indicated user, e.g. `pleroma$` should be run as the `pleroma` user.
+Lines using `$` should be run as the indicated user, e.g. `akkoma$` should be run as the `akkoma` user.

 {! backend/installation/generic_dependencies.include !}

 ### Your make.conf, package.use, and USE flags

 The only specific USE flag you should need is the `uuid` flag for `dev-db/postgresql`.
 Add the following line to any new file in `/etc/portage/package.use`.
-If you would like a suggested name for the file, either `postgresql` or `pleroma` would do fine, depending on how you like to arrange your package.use flags.
+If you would like a suggested name for the file, either `postgresql` or `akkoma` would do fine, depending on how you like to arrange your package.use flags.

 ```text
 dev-db/postgresql uuid